Chrisos10/linear_regression_model/README.md

 https://energy-prediction-t29f.onrender.com

-It will directly redirect you to the UI, click on Post and then thr try it out buttons.
+It will directly redirect you to the UI, click on 'Post' and then the 'try it out' buttons.
 Fill in the values and predict.
 # Project Overview
 The project is divided into the following key tasks: